Learey History, Family Crest & Coats of Arms

 The surname Learey was first found in County Cork (Irish: Corcaigh) the ancient Kingdom of Deis Muin (Desmond), located on the southwest coast of Ireland in the province of Munster, where they held a family seat from ancient times.

 Early History of the Learey family

-Another 171 words (12 lines of text) covering the years 117 and 1172 are included under the topic Early Learey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Learey research.
+Another 86 words (6 lines of text) covering the years 117 and 1172 are included under the topic Early Learey History in all our PDF Extended History products and printed products wherever possible.

 Learey Spelling Variations